 Ida O’Donnell, LCSW Director

-Ida received her Master’s Degree in Social work from the University of New England.
+Ida received her Master of Social Work degree from the University of New England.
 Her therapeutic style is relationship based with a strong focus on helping people to find sustainable self care.
+She specializes in working with individuals with eating disorders and trauma related disorders.
 Ida has worked as a psychotherapist, consultant and workshop presenter since 1992.
 Throughout this time, she has gained experience by working in mental health agencies, private practice, hospital, and partial hospitalization settings.
 She is a level II trained EMDR therapist and is also trained in Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Hypnotherapy, and Solutions Focused Therapy.
 Ida teachers Mindfulness Classes and Yoga Nidra at Bridge Studio at Art of Awareness.
 She completed her 40 hour certification in Divine Sleep Yoga Nidra with Jennifer Reis at Kripalu Center for Yoga and Health.
 Ida founded Art of Awareness in 2007.

 Karina Chandler, LCSW

-Karina received her Master’s Degree in Social Work from the University of New England.
-She is a trauma-sensitive, Lyme literate, and is a level II trained EMDR therapist.
-She has clinical experience in medical, correctional, and private practice settings.
+Karina received her Master of Social Work degree from the University of New England.
+She is trauma-sensitive, Lyme-literate, and is a level II trained EMDR therapist.
+Karina has clinical experience in medical, correctional, and private practice settings.
 Using a strength based, direct, and holistic approach she empowers clients to improve their overall well-being and seek healthier balance in their lives.